 Leading international thinktank and political network

-Josh is project manager for events and research.
+Josh is project manager for events, partnerships and external affairs.
 He holds a BSc in Social Policy from the London School of Economics, and was a Labour councillor in the East Riding of Yorkshire between 2011 and 2015.
 He has previous experience in public affairs, as well as working for centrist Labour group Progress.

 Communications and Editorial Manager